BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: System Overview of

-{\sys} scales models through the network with minimal caching.
-We achieve this by first managing model parameters---scattered across GPUs behind serving instances (for deployed models) and CPUs (with local model cache)---through a global parameter manager.
+{\sys} scales models through the compute network to accelerate scaling even under cache misses on the host.
+We achieve this by first managing model parameters---scattered across GPUs behind serving instances (for deployed models) and CPUs (cached at the host)---through a global parameter manager.
 The manager maintains a mapping between models and their sources.
 With the manager, we can quickly read parameters from these sources with the fast RDMA or NVLink.
 Besides, we also offload computation from overloaded instances to instances with partially loaded parameters to achieve live scaling.

-\stitle{System architecture and workflow.} {\fig{fig:arch}} shows the system architecture.
-We have a load monitor (\ding{192}) that tracks the serving load for each deployed model instances, and decides whether to scale and how many new instances are required (\textsection{\ref{sec:design-others}}).
-Afterward, a scale planner (\ding{193}) will derive a scaling plan that guides how to load parameters onto these instances (\textsection{\ref{sec:design-plan}}).
-The planner will consult the global parameter manager (\ding{194}) for the available parameter sources, which stores a mapping between the model name as well as a list of sources.
-In our example, the new instance can pull the parameters of model {$\square$} from the GPU0 on host N ($N,0$), or from the host 2's CPU memory ($2,\_$).
-During autoscaling, our live execution (exe.) scheduler (\ding{195}) will redirect requests between instances to realize a live autoscaling.
-On each machine, we deploy our serving engine similar to vllm~\cite{vllm} for execution.
+\stitle{System architecture and workflow. \,} {\fig{fig:arch}} shows our system architecture.
+Like prior work~\cite{DBLP:conf/usenix/Romero0YK21,DBLP:journals/corr/abs-2401-14351,DBLP:conf/osdi/SunHZXZL024}, we have a load monitor (\ding{192}) tracking the serving load for each model service, and deciding whether to scale and how many new instances are required (\textsection{\ref{sec:design-others}}).
+On each machine, we further adopt off-the-shelf GPU kernels FlashInfer~\cite{flashinfer} to query the model efficiently.
+The key differences are twofold.
+First, our scale planner (\ding{193}) will derive a scaling plan that guides how to load parameters onto the scaled instances (\textsection{\ref{sec:design-plan}}) with compute network efficiently.
+The planner consults the global parameter manager (\ding{194}) to identify the sources of model parameters.
+In our example, the new instance can load the parameters of model {$\square$} from the GPU0 on host N ($N,0$), or from host 2's CPU memory ($2,\_$).
+Second, during scaling, our live execution (exe.) scheduler (\ding{195}) will redirect requests between instances to fully utilize the scaled instances even before the parameters are fully loaded (\textsection{\ref{sec:design-pp}}).

-\stitle{Challenges and approaches. } Despite leveraging fast networking, making autoscaling fast and live is non-trivial:
+\stitle{Challenges and approaches. \,} Despite leveraging fast networking, making autoscaling fast and live needs to address the following challenges.